 The disciples just didn’t get it.
 It didn’t make any sense.
 In spite of the three times Jesus predicted His upcoming death and resurrection, all the disciples heard was death.

 Jesus was going to be killed—and this grieved them greatly.
 Rising from the dead just didn’t sink in.
-But, what the disciples didn’t understand, Jesus did.
-At this time, crucifixion was common place.
-Jesus knew what He would face – and at Gethsemane He was terrified.
-The Bible says that in the moments leading up to His arrest, Jesus’ anxiety and fear was so great that His sweat was like drops of blood.
+But what the disciples didn’t understand, Jesus did.
+At this time, crucifixion was commonplace.
+Jesus knew what He would face – and at Gethsemane, He was terrified.
+The Bible says that in the moments leading up to His arrest, Jesus’ anxiety and fear were so great that His sweat was like drops of blood.
 Jesus even asked His Father to remove this mountain – yet, “not my will but yours,” He prayed.

 God gave Jesus extraordinary power to move ahead in faith and endure the cross.
 We see from the life of Christ that sometimes the mountains we face don’t move.
 Instead, we’re given the supernatural power and strength to climb.
 So, in faith we climb, day in and day out.